chrisbudnik/youtube-data/youtube/readme.md

         """Gathers all corresponding Video elements in a list format.""" pass
 ```
 3. **Channel**: The highest level in the data hierarchy.
 It encompasses both videos and playlists.
 It offers functionalities such as finding a playlist by its name and extracting all videos from the "uploads" playlist.
+[Check out the implementation here](./youtube/channel.py)
 ```python
 class Channel:
     ...